<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=510762&amp;fmt=gif">

 Viscosity of Newtonian and non-Newtonian Fluids

-Successful characterization of viscosity is key in determining if a fluid is Newtonian or non-Newtonian
+Accurate characterization of viscosity is essential for understanding fluid flow behavior and determining whether a fluid is Newtonian or non-Newtonian.

 VISCOSITY OF NEWTONIAN AND NON-NEWTONIAN FLUIDS